Azure/azure-powershell/src/Sql/Sql/help/Update-AzSqlInstanceLink.md

 LinkState                      : Copying
 LastHardenedLsn                :
 ```

 This command sets the replication mode of an instance link to "Async" using the input object.

-### Example 5: Set replication mode of an instance link by mutating its object
+### Example 5: Set replication mode of instance link by mutating its object
 ```powershell
 PS C:\> $managedInstanceLink = Get-AzSqlInstanceLink -ResourceGroupName "ResourceGroup01" -InstanceName "ManagedInstance01" -Name "Link01"
 PS C:\> $managedInstanceLink.ReplicationMode = "Async"